luoxinyuan/dual_arm_manip/open_door/scripts/README.md

 Note: this is a script that includes all functions to control the robot arm, you can try each of them to get familiar with controlling the arm.

-2. input "calib" command, and the robot will move to the calibration position
+2. input `calib` command, and the robot will move to the calibration position

 Note: The robot arm will directly go to the calibration position, make sure there is no obstacle in front of the robot (eg: table).

 3. Move the robot arm under the camera manually.

-4. input "calibration" command, and the robot will start auto calibration.
+4. input `calibration` command and the robot will start auto calibration.

 Note: this calibration is for the transformation between the arm coordinate and the top view camera coordinate.
 Make sure the April tag appears in the camera and the surface of it is parallel to the table surface.
 The robot will only rotate the fifth joint with a step of 10 degrees to collect joint angle and April tag positions and directions, which will be saved as:
 - `robot_positions_{arm}.json`